ghovax/ghovax.github.io/posts/markdown/dft-helium-julia/dft-helium-julia.md

 which is a reasonable first approximation.
 The SCF typically converges in 15-25 iterations from this starting point.

 One of the key things I learned during implementation was the importance of numerical stability.
 Several places in the code require careful handling: division by $r^2$ or $r$ when $r$ is small, exponential functions that can overflow, normalization of wavefunctions on discrete grids, and integration near boundaries.
-I handled these through careful treatment of boundary conditions and using stable numerical algorithms—the shooting method naturally handles the $r=0$ singularity, for instance.
+I handled these through careful treatment of boundary conditions and using stable numerical algorithms, the shooting method naturally handles the $r=0$ singularity, for instance.

 The full implementation of the self-consistent field loop incorporates the potentials and the shooting method: